Egypt Shuts Suez Canal Amid Struggle To Refloat Grounded Megaship - UrduPoint

 Egypt Shuts Suez Canal Amid Struggle To Refloat Grounded Megaship

-Cairo, (UrduPoint / Pakistan Point News - 25th Mar, 2021 ) :The owners of a giant container vessel blocking the Suez Canal said Thursday they faced "extreme difficulty" refloating it as Egypt temporarily closed one of the world's busiest shipping lanes.
+Cairo, (UrduPoint / Pakistan Point News - 26th Mar, 2021 ) :The owners of a giant container vessel blocking the Suez Canal said Thursday they faced "extreme difficulty" refloating it, as Egypt temporarily closed one of the world's busiest shipping lanes.

+Egyptian President Abdel Fattah al-Sisi's adviser on seaports, Mohab Mamish, told AFP late Thursday that "maritime navigation will resume again within 48-72 hours, maximum".

+"I have experience with several rescue operations of this kind and as the former chairman of the Suez Canal Authority, I know every centimetre of the canal," said Mamish, who oversaw the recent expansion of the waterway.

-Salvage experts warned the shut-down could last days or even weeks, potentially forcing businesses to re-route cargo ships around the southern tip of Africa in a blow to global supply networks.
+However, salvage experts had warned earlier on Thursday the shut-down could last days or even weeks, potentially forcing businesses to re-route cargo ships around the southern tip of Africa in a blow to global supply networks.

 On the third day of the crisis, global shipping giant Maersk and Germany's Hapag-Lloyd both said they were looking into going around Africa.